Tea in the Sahara

-Written & created by Brett Neichin with support writing by Janina Matthewson, produced by Emma Hearn, directed & executively produced by John Scott Dryden.
+Written & created by Brett Neichin with support writing by Janina Matthewson, produced by Emma Hearn, and directed & executively produced by John Scott Dryden.
 The Cipher is a Goldhawk production commissioned by BBC Sounds, the very same production company who brought us the EPIC ‘Tumanbay’ which I reviewed in 2020.

 So are we ready to return to Narnia, perhaps crawl through a washing machine and once again fall down the sci-fi thriller rabbit hole?
 Oh and as always spoiler ALERT, apologies if you have not already listened to the complete series so far there will be some serious spoilers blown ahead.

-We pick up the adventure continuing with that same blistering pace set within the first five episodes as we establish that Sabrina’s dodgy dad Harry worked for a secret collective of scientists called The Stork’s.
-The Stork’s headed by Ian Sinclair, played God establishing a gene editing program thus mixing a strand of alien DNA with human DNA generating a hybrid resulting in Sabrina (Anya Chalota).
+We pick up the adventure continuing with that same blistering pace set within the first five episodes as we establish that Sabrina’s dodgy dad Harry worked for a secret collective of scientists called The Storks.
+The Stork’s headed by Ian Sinclair, played God establishing a gene-editing program thus mixing a strand of alien DNA with human DNA generating a hybrid resulting in Sabrina (Anya Chalota).
 Yep, you heard me right our very own anti-hero, and genius Parallax solver is part alien.
-Moreover Sabrina is not the only hybrid, she also has 30 more siblings (bombshell no 1!)
+Moreover, Sabrina is not the only hybrid, she also has 30 more siblings (bombshell no 1!)

-The island is a front for The Swan’s to operate out of and learn that they are also a dab hand at engineering realistic looking human robots like a next level Lex Fridman.
-If you read my first review, you will remember that I said that I had a niggling feeling about Benny (Chance Perdomo), which I couldn’t quite put my finger on?
-Well in episode eight all is explained as our resident super nerd Benny, not only works for Sabrina’s mum, he is a bloody robot!
-Excellent plot twist which totally blind-sighted me, and I totally enjoyed the “ah ha” plot revealing moment.
+The island is a front for The Swans to operate out of and learn that they are also a dab hand at engineering realistic-looking human robots like a next-level Lex Fridman.
+If you read my first review, you will remember that I said that I had a niggling feeling about Benny (Chance Perdomo), which I couldn’t quite put my finger on.
+Well in episode eight all is explained as our resident super-nerd Benny, not only works for Sabrina’s mum, he is a bloody robot!
+Excellent plot twist which totally blind-sighted me, and I totally enjoyed the “ah-ha” plot revealing moment.

 Our trio travel to Tokyo to meet with Dr Aoki, voiced by George Takei.
-If this actors name is not familiar to you, he was the chap who drove the original Starship Enterprise in Star Trek, and is also an active spokesperson for human rights campaigns to boot.
+If this actor’s name is not familiar to you, he was the chap who drove the original Starship Enterprise in Star Trek and is also an active spokesperson for human rights campaigns to boot.
 Long story short, Dr Aoki was a member of The Stork’s and claims to have a vaccine for the piercing hum noise that the hybrids hear.
 This hum is a hypnotic noise used by the aliens, which Dr Aoki calls The Blues.
-Dr Aoki tries to cure Sabrina & Isabella (also a hybrid) as we get a character 180 about-turn, as the good Dr Aoki is ruthlessly murdered by Isabella who turns out is not as shy as on first impressions, and rocks venom tipped razor blade fingernails.
-Who knew Revlon made such a shade!
+Dr Aoki tries to cure Sabrina & Isabella (also a hybrid) as we get a character 180 about-turn, as the good Dr Aoki is ruthlessly murdered by Isabella who turns out is not as shy as on first impressions, and rocks venom-tipped razor blade fingernails.
+Who knew Revlon made such a shade?

 The pair decide that if war is coming they will need all the help they can get, and if life gives you lemons, make lemonade.
 They create their own cipher Parallax calling card to reach out to Sabrina’s hybrid siblings for help in the fight.
 The final scene is genius as the pair finally receive a phone call from Elkin, one of Sabrina’s siblings who decoded their cryptic message.
-Sabrina & Benny suggest for the three of them to meet up; “Where are you Elkin?” asks Sabrina, queue a long silent pause… Elkin quietly say’s through the static “I’m not on earth!”
-Bosh roll the theme music, credits, and whilst you are there pick up my jaw from the floor.
+Sabrina & Benny suggest for the three of them meet up; “Where are you Elkin?” asks Sabrina, queueing a long silent pause… Elkin quietly says through the static “I’m not on earth!”
+Bosh roll the theme music, and credits, and whilst you are there pick up my jaw from the floor.
 Fantastic open way to close out the series’s leaving the audience dangling on an eroding cliff edge wanting more.

 I also have somewhat of a scoop for you as I write this review.
-Through valuable sources I have learnt that The Cipher’s main character Sabrina was based on a real life person called Sabrina Gonzalez Pasterski an American theoretical physicist dubbed the next Einstein.
+Through valuable sources, I have learnt that The Cipher’s main character Sabrina was based on a real-life person called Sabrina Gonzalez Pasterski an American theoretical physicist dubbed the next Einstein.
 Sabrina’s Wikipedia page makes for very interesting reading, and you can clearly draw parallels from where the inspiration came from for the shows leading lady.

-Lastly I would also like to thank the show’s writer Brett Neichin & director John Scott Dryden for personally writing to me to thank me for my previous review.
-Apparently within the writing of my review I managed to capture the spirit of The Cipher.
+Lastly, I would also like to thank the show’s writer Brett Neichin & director John Scott Dryden for personally writing to me to thank me for my previous review.
+Apparently, within the writing of my review, I managed to capture the spirit of The Cipher.
 Well, I tried my best chaps!

 I hope you have enjoyed reading my continuation review of ‘The Cipher’ which is 100% worth checking out naturally on BBC Sounds and Spotify, or wherever you choose to get your podcasts from.
-Hopefully you have enjoyed this review.
+Hopefully, you have enjoyed this review.
 If so, please do check out my other reviews including the interstellar ‘From Now’ or perhaps the indie comedy podcast ‘Mike Prowse Solo Travel’ which are both amazing!

 Are you looking to have your podcast or audio drama reviewed by Tea in the Sahara?
-Well you’ve found your perfect partner!
+Well, you’ve found your perfect partner!
 Whatever your genre please do get in touch via any of the below methods or through my contacts page.
-Cheers Kev.
+Cheers, Kev.